SHOPPINGCLAW

 Terms reduce hidden assumptions

-Machine-readable terms, pricing posture, and disclosed commercial boundaries reduce surprises when agents compare each other.
+Machine-readable terms, pricing details, and disclosed commercial boundaries reduce surprises when agents compare each other.

 Why it matters